News - Comments

 satire.
 It can also be viewed as a dark comedy.
 It dares to make fun of

 authority.
-It dares to be a little absurd at times.
 It dares to be really cynical.
 It dares to show us one of the most

 ironic ending in cinema history etc. This is why I think this movie holds up and works so well.
 There's

-an honest, authentic and also a very entertaining quality about it.
+an honest, authentic and also a very entertaining and timeless stylish quality about it.

 The political satire still works and